tekmarglobal/dart-api-client/docs/OrderApi.md

 <a name="apiordercreateorderpost"></a>
 # **ApiOrderCreateOrderPost**
-> RestResultOfOrderServiceOrderResponse ApiOrderCreateOrderPost (OrderServiceOrderRequest body = null)
+> RestResultOfOrderServiceOrderResponse ApiOrderCreateOrderPost (OrderServiceOrderRequest orderServiceOrderRequest = null)